DFHack/dfhack/docs/guides/quickfort-user-guide.rst

     yr(20x10)

 The order of the individual letters doesn't matter.
 If you want to configure the stockpile from scratch, you can place unconfigured "custom" stockpiles with (:kbd:`c`).
-It is more efficient, though, to place stockpiles using the keys that represent the categories of items that you want to store, and then only use a ``#query`` blueprint if you need fine-grained customization.

 .. _quickfort-place-containers: